pietro-tanure/pietro-tanure/README.md

 ## Welcome, I'm Pietro Tanure! 👋

-I'm a master in Fluid Mechanics and in Applied Mathematics doing Machine Learning and Data Science
+I'm a master in Applied Mathematics and Fluid Mechanics doing Machine Learning and Data Science

 My interest are in statistics, data streams, ML on physics, computer vision